Best Succulents To Put In Terrarium

 Now, we jump out to indirect light plants!

 - Dwarf Sansevieria: This smaller cousin of the ever-popular and long-lasting Snake Plant is easy to care for and grows to a height of six inches.
 Its straplike variegated foliage contrasts nicely with blockier succulents.
-It can accept a wide range of bright light, indirect sunlight but loses some striping in low-light situations.
+It can accept a wide range of bright indirect light but loses some striping in low-light situations.
 It grows slowly, so water sparingly.

 - Jade Plant: Most jades will outgrow their terrariums eventually, although they grow slowly and react nicely to pruning.
 Because of this, they make excellent bonsai plants.
 Jades prefer intense indirect light but can work in a variety of settings.
 The Hobbit Jade is a one-of-a-kind specimen that thrives in terrariums.